tannerpoling/SYNTH_OF_SELF/README.md

 in a world dominated by technology; where the only source of information and orientation
 comes from remote, mysterious, hidden computerized processes.

-I reccomend reading the (eventually) included video demonstration before reading further.
+I reccomend watching the (eventually) included video demonstration before reading further.

 By introducing a dissonant soundscape which is determined by the positions of people
 in the SYNTH OF SELF space, auditory intrusions are in fact disruptions